mullerdavid/ctf_writeups/cyberquest23/attack_of_the_cryptography_2/WRITEUP.md

 xortool -l 1 -b -p "QC23" ../files/haystack.txt > /dev/null && grep -r QC23 xortool_out
 ```

-Which finnaly finds the flag.
+Which finally finds the flag.
 The key is unexpectedly short and the message is filled with junk.

 ![](screenshots/2.png)